-Since forming to disrupt construction of a \$75 million dollar youth prison, Free Our Kids coalition (FOK) has actively reimagined youth justice in Alameda County (CA).
-BI has been right there to support them in policy advocacy, accountability, data analysis, and workshops.
+Since coming together as the Free Our Kids coalition (FOK) to disrupt construction of a new \$75 million dollar prison for youth in Alameda County, community members have actively reimagined youth justice in Alameda County (CA).
+BI has been right there to support FOK in policy advocacy, accountability, data analysis and workshops.